flipkart-incubator/hydra/README.md

     + His salary (provided by EmployeeSalaryService)
         + This information might be confidential and hence can throw UnauthorizedException
         + We don't want to fail in this case
+    + His city (provided as part of response by EmployeeLocationService)
 + Now we want to respond back with all this information

 ### Steps